zhuk/dotfiles/README.md

-Clone to home directory, the sh install.sh
+Clone to home directory, then run sh install.sh